 Keep the plants free of weeds, especially when they are small.
 Pull the weeds by hand or use a hoe, but do not cut too deeply with the hoe, or you may cut of the some crop roots.

-When the plants crowded in become the row.
+When the plants become crowded in the row,